tykiww/analytic-arrio.github.io/hyde/_posts/2020-05-21-Computer-Basics.md

 ### Understanding Deep Learning Hardware

-This [page](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) is probably the staple for all gpu computing clustering
+This web [page](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/) is probably the staple for all gpu computing clustering material.
+This page will be heavily referenced moving forward.

 ##### TL;DR (Directly taken from page)